1iverea9er/Indoor-Thermal-Comfort/README.md

-# Comfort Tool Sensors for Home Assistant
+# Indoor Thermal Comfort Tool for Home Assistant

 This is a custom [Home Assistant](https://www.home-assistant.io/) integration that provides calculated thermal comfort indicators using the [CBE Comfort Tool](https://comfort.cbe.berkeley.edu/) logic and implements the provisions of ANSI/ASHRAE Standard 55-2023.